 The hard decision to leave home and starting afresh in a new country did not only bring a lot of anxiety into Serband’s life but also impacted his interests: “After I lost everything because of the war, I lost my passion for art and literature which have always given me energy and strength”.
 On top of all of that, Serband didn’t have the extra money and time to maintain his pastimes.

 Luckily, Serband learned about the opportunities provided by the IOM Psychosocial Support Mobile Team, such as painting activities and lessons, and decided to give it a try.
 He’s never regretted his decision – he's improved his painting skills and found his very own coping strategy: “I feel refreshed now.
-And painting helped me overcome my psychological traumas that I acquired due to the conflict”.
+And painting helped me overcome the psychological traumas that I acquired due to the conflict”.

 Serband’s story doesn’t end here.
 He has become one of the facilitators of IOM Turkey’s new psychosocial support activities: “I am so grateful for the trust and support.
 I feel more confident today and I am so excited to share my knowledge with other people.
 I hope it will give them the same support that I received myself when I needed it the most”.